kabuto-sh/proposals/KAP/kap-1.md

 1. **Identification of Co-Authors and Editors**: Though not required, every KAP should have multiple authors or an author and multiple editors.
 This represents a seed of community involvement in the KAP.
 These participants can be cultivated from the discussions about the idea around which the KAP is written.

-2. **Role of a Sponsor**: The ideal scenario involves identifying a developer as a sponsor.
-The sponsor serves as a guide and mentor for the KAP author, providing support through the logistical aspects of the KAP process as well as providing an execution path.
-Being a sponsor does not preclude the individual from becoming a co-author in the future.
-The name of the sponsor is recorded in the "Sponsor:" field of the KAP header.
-An example of an ideal sponsor would be a wallet development company sponsoring a KAP written by one of its founders or partners.
+2. **Role of a Sponsor**: The ideal scenario involves identifying a sponsor.
+A sponsor is a party who would benefit from the KAP.
+This sponsor provides both evidence of the KAP's usefulness and a path for execution.
+The name of the sponsor should be recorded in the KAP header field `Sponsors`.
+An example of this ideal would be a wallet development company sponsoring a KAP that defines a standard related to cryptographic key management.

 3. **Submission of the Draft KAP**: Upon the readiness of the KAP, as determined by the sponsor or co-authors & editors, the KAP should be submitted as a draft as a pull request to the [KAP Github repository](https://github.com/kabuto-sh/proposals).